 For the subset of individuals with longitudinal data, we tested whether the factors previously identified as being related to early-life telomere length (i.e. tarsus length, sex and number of helpers) were also associated with differences in rates of early life telomere loss.
 Due to a limited sample size, we considered all age classes together for this analysis.
 We found that none of these variables were associated with differences in telomere loss (all P > 0.05).

 Early life telomere dynamics and survival

 At the population-level, we found no evidence that individuals born in breeding seasons with high food availability had longer lifespans (R2 = 0.09; F = 1.42; P = 0.25), nor that individuals born in years where average telomere length was longer had longer lifespans (R2 = 0.007; F = 0.13; P = 0.72; Fig. 5A).
 Testing the latter relationship separately for each age class revealed that there was no age-specific relationship between cohort-level telomere length and lifespan (all P > 0.2).
-There was a negative relationship between population-level telomere loss and lifespan, although this was marginally non-significant (R2 = 0.201; F = 3.78; P = 0.07; Fig. 5B).
+There was, however, a negative relationship between population-level telomere loss and lifespan, although this was marginally non-significant (R2 = 0.201; F = 3.78; P = 0.07; Fig. 5B).

 For the individual-based survival analysis, a log-normal survival model best fitted the Seychelles warbler data (AIC = 1115.35, AIC of next best distribution (Weibull) = 1134.82).
-A survival model including all first year birds, early-life telomere length was not associated with survival (estimate = 0.064, CI = -0.060-0.189).
+In a survival model including all first year birds, early-life telomere length was not associated with survival (estimate = 0.064, CI = -0.060-0.189).
 However, we did find differential survival effects among age classes.
-Chick telomere length had no effect on survival (estimate = -0.080, CI = -0.287-0.127; Fig. 6A).
-However, telomere length at both the fledgling and subadult stage was significantly related to survival (fledglings: estimate = 0.249, CI = 0.018-0.481; subadults: estimate = 0.205, CI = 0.036-0.374).
+Chick telomere length had no effect on survival (estimate = -0.080, CI = -0.287-0.127; Fig. 6A), but telomere length at both the fledgling and subadult stage was significantly related to survival (fledglings: estimate = 0.249, CI = 0.018-0.481; subadults: estimate = 0.205, CI = 0.036-0.374).
 In both cases this effect was positive, with longer telomeres in early life associated with increased survival later in life (Figs 6B, 6C).
 Finally, using the longitudinal data, we found no effect of early-life telomere shortening on subsequent survival (estimate = 0.16, CI = -0.089-0.400).

 Discussion

 Here we show that telomeres link early-life conditions to later-life survival in the Seychelles warbler.
-We first show that telomere length and rates of shortening in early life are subject to strong cohort effects, and that cohort-level telomere dynamics can be explained by island-wide temporal variation in food availability.
-We then show that within cohorts, the social environment (i.e. number of helpers) affects telomere length, but that this effect is age-dependent.
+First , we find that telomere length and rates of shortening in early life are subject to strong cohort effects, and that cohort-level telomere dynamics can be explained by island-wide temporal variation in food availability.
+We then show that within cohorts, the social environment (i.e. number of helpers) affects telomere length specifically at the nestling stage.
 Finally, we show that telomere length in early life predicts later-life survival.
 These findings have important implications for research on life history evolution in wild populations.